aweell/halstack-design-tokens/core-tokens.md

 | `type-spacing-wide-03`      | _Set letter spacing as 0.1em_                 | `letter-spacing`    | 0.1          |

 #### Leading

-We use a ratio of 1:1.5 as a standard `line-height` value.
-A body font of 16px (1rem) returns a value of 24px (1.5rem), which is the main reference measurement for the vertical organization.

 | Token                       | Description                                   | Property            | Value(em)    |
 | :---                        | :---                                          | :---                | :---         |